cyborgway-org/awesome-transhumanism/LIST.md

 - [carboncopies.org](https://carboncopies.org) - Carboncopies Foundation, we believe that the possibilities and opportunities enabled by Whole Brain Emulation (WBE) represent the most promising technological path to overcoming our fundamental limitations as a species.

+- [longevitytech.fund](https://www.longevitytech.fund) - Investing globally in companies extending healthy lifespans.
+Longevitytech.fund does pre-seed and seed-stage investments in the best of worldwide early-stage startups and university spinoffs based on our close cooperation with top scientists in the field of aging research and rejuvenation, biotechnology, bioinformatics, agetech, and related AI.
+We Provide an active approach with entrepreneurial help, network and commercialization support.

 ### Crowdfunding for Science

 - [experiment.com](https://experiment.com) - Experiment is online platform for discovering, funding, and sharing scientific research.